dfinity/motoko/design/guide.md

 ActorScript is a new, general purpose programming language for the Dfinity platform.

+### Why a new language?

 Dfinity has chosen WebAssembly as its low-level virtual machine.

+The currently
-The currently available compilers targeting WebAssembly are for languages that are either too unsafe (C, C++) or too complex (Java, C#, Rust) for mainstream programmers.
-To promote correctness and reduce complexity, Dfinity is designing its own language, ActorScript, that is safe and expressive, yet simple and approachable to mainstream programmers.
+available compilers targeting WebAssembly are for languages that are either too unsafe (C, C++) or too complex (Rust) for mainstream programmers.

+To promote correctness and reduce complexity, Dfinity is designing its own language, *ActorScript*, that is safe and expressive, yet simple and approachable to mainstream programmers.

+#### Interoperability

+ActorScript is just one of hopefully many languages able to run on the Dfinity platform.

+Since WebAssembly is language agnostic and, unlike other virtual machines, does not mandate a high-level type system for language interoperation, Dfinity will provide an *Interface Definition Language* to support typed, cross-language communication.

+The ActorScript compiler will automate the production and consumption of IDL files, driven by type signatures ActorScript programs and the structure of imported IDL interfaces.

+The IDL language is currently under design and outside the scope of this document.

+### Design Goals

 ActorScript provides: